||Green Offices at Emory

 Green Office Incentives Fund

 The Green Office Incentives Fund supports work spaces participating in the Green Offices at Emory Program by funding sustainable processes and procedures in Emory’s work spaces.
 Creative proposals are welcomed for initiatives that seek new knowledge, support new behavior patterns, and make sustainable practices feasible.
-Applications for 2016 are now closed.
-Please check back in September 2017 for the next round of funding.

 Questions?
 Contact email@example.com.